hdtodd/rtl_433_stats/SNR-v2-Release-Notes.md

 ### Corrections

 To group a set of packets into one transmission, SNR uses a "de-duplication" algorithm.
 By default, packets observed from a device within a 2-second period are considered to be one transmission.
 In v1, packets from another device could break one device's multi-packet transmission into what appeared to be multiple transmissions.
-In v2, the packet times are monitored on a per-device basis so that the transmission count is now correct.
+In v2, the packet times are monitored on a per-device basis so that the transmission count is now correct, and the window can be changed from 2.0 seconds with the `-w` switch.

 ### Command-line processing